-The award was established originally as the "National Academy of Sciences Award in Aeronautical Engineering" following NAS Council policy that does not permit awards to be named for living individuals.
+&lt;sup>1The award was established originally as the "National Academy of Sciences Award in Aeronautical Engineering" following NAS Council policy that does not permit awards to be named for living individuals.
 A subsequent Council action dated April 23, 2010 revised the award name to reflect the name of the donor.